pantheon-systems/documentation/source/content/guides/custom-upstream/08-troubleshooting.md

 ### Manually Resolve from the Command Line

-You must manually resolve the conflict using the command line and a text editor if attempts to automatically resolve conflicts fail or if you want your changes to persist instead of the upstream's changes.
+You must manually resolve the conflict using the command line and a text editor if attempts to automatically resolve conflicts fail, or if you want your changes to persist instead of the upstream's changes.

 1. Navigate to the Custom Upstream's root directory using the command line and add Pantheon's Upstream as a [remote](https://git-scm.com/docs/git-remote), if you haven't done so already: